 Children are unified in a safe permanent home with their parent/s.
 Parents have focused on their recovery and have learned to effectively care for and parent their children, which is a direct result of the services they received in the program.

-Generally, there is one drug court sessions held each month and is regularly held on the third Thursday of each month.
+Generally, there is one drug court sessions held each month and is regularly held on the second Wednesday of each month.
 During holidays, the drug court dates may be changed according to the Court’s schedule for closings.

 Third Judicial District Court